 In the concerted view of Marx and his followers in all stratified societies, there are two major social groups, a ruling class (the Haves) and a subject class (Have-nots) the power of the ruling class derives its power from its ownership and control of the forces of production.

 The ruling class exploits the subject class.
 As a result a conflict of interest and class struggle between the two classes emerges and continues to characterize the society.
 “The history of hitherto existing societies has been a history of class struggle between the Haves and Have-nots classes Marxian theory defines social stratification as the existence of two economic classes in each society and the relationship of class struggle between these two.
 These are based on the reality of the existence the class of the owners of means of production and distribution of material means of life and the class of the workers of the lesser of labour for earning their means of livelihood.
 In the capitalist society these two classes are: the bourgeoisie which owns the means of production, and the proletariat or the working class which works the means of production and sells his labour for earning the wages.
 Whose members own their labour which they hire to the bourgeoisie and return for wages?
 The capitalists i.e. the owners or the Haves accumulate wealth at the expense of workers/have-nots.

 The Haves exploit the Have-nots for their profits and use their dominance and power to maintain their domination and rule over the workers.
 In the Capitalist society, the rich become richer and richer and the workers become poorer and poorer.
 The workers i.e. the poor/ have-nots continuously face exploitation and always want to end this.

-the dominant class) and the Poor (Have-nots i.e. the exploited and subordinate class.)
+the dominant class) and the Poor (Have-nots i.e. the exploited and subordinate class.

-2. The greater the industrialisation, the more cohesive and united class of subordinates emerges in society.
+) 2.
+The greater the industrialisation, the more cohesive and united class of subordinates emerges in society.
+3.

 The more is the number of subordinates in the cohesive class; the greater is the rate of conflict between dominant and subordinate classes.
 4. The more polarised are the dominants and the subordinates, the conflict is much violent.
 5. The greater the inequality in society, the greater is the rate of conflict and its revolutionary nature.

 Criticism of Marxian Theory of Stratification: